Architecture

 observationAgent-readable accessibility/DOM snapshotobservation.jsonOnly when render was used.
 Mechanical projection of page state; no semantic ranking or intent inference.

-Files are written to --out <dir> (default ./afhttp-out/<request-id>/) on the agent-driver’s machine, not the browser-host’s.
+Files are written to --out <dir> (default: the system temporary directory under afhttp-out/<request-id>/) on the agent-driver’s machine, not the browser-host’s.
 The response JSON references them as absolute paths.
+The default temp artifacts persist for inspection; pass --out when you want a project-local or long-lived directory.

 Each artifact can fail independently of the overall fetch.
 A missing screenshot returns warnings: [{artifact: "screenshot", code: "backend_unsupported"}] rather than failing the whole fetch.
 The agent decides whether the partial result is useful.